jeremyroe/BusinessNetworkAuditor/README.md

 - **Permission Awareness**: Graceful handling of access denied scenarios
 - **Encoding Fixes**: Resolved Unicode character issues in SYSTEM context

-## Support

-For issues or questions, refer to:
-- The troubleshooting section above
-- Check the audit logs for detailed error information
-- Review the testing guide in `docs/TESTING.md`

 ---

-**Note**: This tool is designed for legitimate security assessment purposes.
-Ensure you have proper authorization before running audits on systems you do not own or administer.
+**Internal Tool**: This audit tool is designed for internal IT assessment purposes.